mottaquikarim/GitTutor/README.md

 GitTutor helps new git-users understand / remember the commands needed to initialize git, push to remote, etc

+In other words, it will guide users through the steps needed to go from `git init` to `git commit`.

 ## Installation

 1. Pull down this repo.